 Q: What is the most rewarding part of your job?

-Q: What advice do you have for others thinking of entering the pediatric specialty?
+Q: What advice do you have for others thinking of entering a home care specialty?

 Q: If you could sum up your job in one word, what would it be and why?